 I have prepared these sorts of lists before and I absolutely HATE doing them.
 Sadly, I don’t have many things that stay my favorite for very long.
 Does that mean I’m fickle?
 Does it mean I can’t commit?
 Maybe … but I think it means I become enthused rather quickly and easily which leaves little time for things to remain in the top spot for very long.

 That having been said, here is a list I put together playing off the same sort of things that Scott culled together.
-It was painful putting this together be here goes:
+It was painful putting this together but here goes:

 Favorite piece of furniture: Eames molded plastic chair with eiffel base